WolframResearch/wolfram-notebook-embedder/docs/LibraryInterface.md

 * `maxHeight`: maximum height of the notebook in pixels; a value of `Infinity` (the default) allows the notebook to grow infinitely; a value of `null` makes the notebook adapt to the height of the container node
 * `allowInteract`: whether to enable interactivity in the notebook, which might use the server-side Wolfram Engine for computations; even if this is set to `true` (the default), the `Permissions` of the cloud notebook must also include `All -> {"Read", "Interact"}` for interactions to actually work
 * `showRenderProgress`: whether to show the render progress indicator at the top of the notebook during the initial loading phase (see [Notebook Loading Phases](./NotebookLoadingPhases.md) for more information); the default is `true`
+* `useShadowDOM`: whether to use a shadow DOM container for the notebook

 If the notebook exceeds the given width or height, scrollbars are introduced in that dimension.
 The default dimensions (`width: null`, `maxHeight: Infinity`) let the notebook adapt to the container node's width (line-wrapping as necessary) and make the container node grow vertically as necessary, so there will not be a vertical scrollbar, and there will only be a horizontal scrollbar if the notebook's contents are inherently wider than the available width (e.g. a graphic with a fixed size).
 In the case of `maxHeight: null`, the notebook's background will fill out the whole container node even if the notebook content is smaller.